Award Schedule and Eligibility

 The ECE Graduate Student Award for Excellence in Research is intended to recognize research achievement of work while the student is conducting his/ her graduate degree at the Department of Electrical and Computer Engineering at Western University.

-Only full-time graduate students currently registered in an ECE graduate program are eligible for nominations.
-Nominations for overtime students at the time of nominations are not accepted.
+Only full-time graduate students currently registered in an ECE graduate program are eligible to apply.
+Applications for overtime students at the time of nominations are not accepted.

 Every year, two awards are available for PhD students and one award is available for MESc students.
 A graduate student can receive the award only once.